mit-ll/CEP/README.md

 These steps assume prerequisites have been installed and all external dependencies have been fetched.

-There are two primary build steps for CEP v2.2, the hardware and the software.
+There are two primary build steps for the CEP, the hardware and the software.

 ### Building the Hardware